KIDSEYE™ SUMMER FILMMAKING CAMP

 Keith's work has been exhibited at the Boston Cinema Census, the Antelope Valley International Film Festival, the Georgetown Indy Film Fest, the Syracuse International Film and Video Festival, Film Stock, and the Rhode Island International Film Festival.
 He is also one of the founders of Boston Open Screen, an open-mike night for filmmakers, which is now held at the Somerville Theater in Massachusetts.

 Keith is also the program co-director of the KidsEye Filmmaking Camp, a summer week-long program, run by the Rhode Island International Film Festival, which teaches children how to be filmmakers.
 In addition to still working with 16mm and Super 8 film, he also works with digital video.
-Most recently, he produced a short documentary on the demise of the video store, which was shot in Cambridge, Massachusetts.

 J. Scott Oberacker